New Jersey is open for international investment. Our State is home to 15 Fortune 500 companies and 995,000 companies that have a foreign parent.

 With a history of embracing diversity, New Jersey is a proud home to the second highest concentration of foreign-born residents in the nation.
 We welcome companies of all sizes looking to reach the North American market.

-New Jersey has five Foreign Trade Zones and a world-class logistics and distribution infrastructure that offers unsurpassed access to national and international markets.
-With 2,800 miles of Interstates and highways, the nation’s highest railroad density, the 14th busiest airport in the U.S. and largest and busiest maritime center on the East Coast, New Jersey offers easy access to almost anywhere in the world.
+New Jersey has five Foreign Trade Zones (FTZs) and a world-class logistics and distribution infrastructure that offers unsurpassed market access.
+Newark, New York City and Philadelphia represent the #1 regional airport system in the U.S. servicing ~600 nonstop destinations.
+With nearly 3,000 miles of Interstates and highways, the nation’s highest railroad density and largest port on the East Coast, New Jersey moves people and products like no other state.

 Foreign Trade Zones (FTZs) are secure geographical areas located within or near United States ports that are treated by U.S. Customs as if they were located outside national borders.
-This can be very helpful to companies because it gives them the ability to keep costs down by deferring payment of duties until goods leave an FTZ.
+This gives companies the ability to keep costs down by deferring payment of duties until goods leave an FTZ.

 FTZ #44 Mt.
 Olive, Morris County

 FTZ #49 Port Newark/Elizabeth Marine Terminal

 FTZ #142 Port of Salem, Salem County; Millville Airport, Cumberland County

 FTZ #49 at the Port Newark/Elizabeth Marine Terminal is one of the largest contiguous Foreign Trade Zones in the United States.
 Situated on 2,075 acres, FTZ #49 sponsors 9 active Foreign Trade subzone operators.

 New Jersey is a peerless global transportation hub.
 Travelers in the State have access to daily nonstop flights to 340 domestic and 260 international destinations via Newark Liberty International Airport (EWR), John F. Kennedy International Airport (JFK), LaGuardia Airport (LGA), and Philadelphia International Airport (PHL).